rockymiss/kitchennippers/README.md

 ### Features for future implementation

 - archive page for past recipes
-- shop for specilised cooking classes
+- shop for specilised cooking classes and equipment
 - sign-up forms to work properly by storing data and sending newsletter
 - blog about Kitchen Nippers
-- cookie pop up
+- cookie pop up for GDPR
 - All social media links will link to a page for Kitchen Nippers rather than just the sign-in page.

 -----